mamift/LinqToXsdCore/README.md

 * No assembly generation - due to a dependency on CodeDOM, no direct code-generation (i.e. emitting .DLL files) is supported.
 CodeDOM for .NET Core does not support this on any platform [(even Windows)](https://github.com/dotnet/corefx/issues/12180).

 * Custom build action - the Visual Studio targets project (which allowed feeding an XSD and configuration file as a custom build action) has not been ported and there are no plans to do so at the moment.
 This was decided because the code generation utility can be installed as a global tool using `dotnet`.
-Regenerating code on build can be automated by adding a Visual Studio pre-build event ([see instructions here](https://github.com/mamift/LinqToXsdCore/tree/master/LinqToXsd/README.md)).
+Regenerating code on build can be automated by adding a Visual Studio pre-build event ([see instructions here](https://github.com/mamift/LinqToXsdCore/blob/master/LinqToXsd/README.md#regenerating-code)).

-## Instructions

-View the [instructions here](https://github.com/mamift/LinqToXsdCore/tree/master/LinqToXsd/README.md) to use the CLI tool to generate code (and use said code in a shipping app or library).

 # License
 This is licensed under the same license that the original LinqToXsd project was licensed under, which is the Microsoft Public License (MS-PL): https://opensource.org/licenses/MS-PL